dickverweij/nl-afas-cordova-plugin-securelocalstorage/README.md

 the localstorage will clear itself.
 A clear() will also re-initialize the certificate.

 WARNING: This is no protection for hackers who have physical/root access to your phone.
+WARNING: If key generation encounters an error (on some rooted android devices), the plugin falls back to NON encrypted localstorage

 Use it to store temporary sensitive data which has to survive an app exit/shutdown.